mathHeadInClouds/siberia/README.md

 It should be obvious how `types` works.
 For example `atoms[4],atoms[5],atoms[6],atoms[7]` are all Dates, because `types[2]` says that Dates start (inclusive) at index 4, and `types[3]` says that they end (exclusive) at index 8.

+Of course this readme should say which types there are.
+Well for now, just try it out (because it's work in progress (July 2020)...)

 Thanks to the type information, with siberia, first serializing and then deserializing are much closer to emulating "true cloning" than doing the same with plain JSON. (siberia isn't perfect either; functions with variables depending on closures won't work properly, to give one example).

 ```javascript